SomebodyLikeEveryBody/Hygi0Quizz/README.md

 ![Screenshot](./imgReadMe/Example.png)

+If you want to try it directlym just go there ! --> https://somebodylikeeverybody.github.io/try_Hygi0Quizz/

 ## I) Explanation
 The purpose of this application is to easily learn hygiene recommendations of the structure you work at.
 I noticed that application of hygiene measures at work by operators is something hard because of 3 things